laurafdeza/dpbe_l2_pre_registration/README.md

 ### Data collection procedures (required)

-**Please describe the process by which you will collect your data.
-If you are using human subjects, this should include the population from which you obtain subjects, recruitment efforts, payment for participation, how subjects will be selected for eligibility from the initial pool (e.g. inclusion and exclusion rules), and your study timeline.
-For studies that don't include human subjects, include information about how you will collect samples, duration of data gathering efforts, source or location of samples, or batch numbers you will use.**

     Data collection should last about two weeks, and participants will complete the experiment in a single session individually at a computer with a headset.
 There may be other participants completing the experiment at the same time, but no interaction will take place between them.
 Due to monetary restrictions and scarcity of population constraints, data collection might take longer than the two expected weeks or the pool of participants may be reduced.
     The procedure consists of a forced-choice task.
 Participants will be presented aurally syllables (pa – ba) from the voiced-voiceless continuum /b/-/p/, spanning from the Spanish /b/ to the English /p/ one by one.
 There will be two blocks, and participants will be cued conceptually that they are going to hear English or Spanish.
 The blocks order will be counterbalanced across participants.
 For both blocks the syllables will be taken from the whole continuum.
 After hearing the syllable, participants will have to choose whether they heard /pa/ or /ba/.
 There will be no extra sounds in the stimuli biasing the responses towards one language or the other.

-### Sample size rationale (optional)

-**This could include a power analysis or an arbitrary constraint such as time, money, or personnel.**

-### Stopping rule (optional)

-**If your data collection procedures do not give you full control over your exact sample size, specify how you will decide when to terminate your data collection.**